cfchris/cfc_loader/README.md

 # cfc_loader

-## TL;DR
+## Usage

-Where I work we had a way of loading nested sets of components from a struct (often containing nested data).
-But, for large, deeply nested payloads it was very, _very_ slow.
-(In one case, it took 1,300 ms to load deeply nested data.)

-I wrote this package to recursively populate the properties of components with data (usually deserialized JSON) in the fastest possible way I could manage.

-With this package (and removing the inheritance of the old package), I was able to reduce the time to load certain schema items by as much as __95%__.

-The component that took 1,300 ms to load before can be loaded in about 70 ms.

-## How do I use it?

-If you want to have a property on a component that should be populated with arrays of components, you will need to use `item_type="path.to.cfc"` on your properties.
+If you want to have a property on a component populated with arrays of components, you will need to use `item_type="path.to.cfc"` on your properties.

 	// example component with a property that is an array of components component accessors=true {